Vitaliy-Mazurenko/chat/README.md

-This is a chat application built with React and Vite for the frontend, and Express.js with MongoDB Atlas for the backend.
+This is a chat application built with React for the frontend, and Express.js with MongoDB Atlas for the backend.

 **Objective**: Build a chat application with auto response from BE using random quote

 ## Main stack

-- **Frontend**: React, Vite, HTML, CSS
+- **Frontend**: React, HTML, CSS
 - **Backend**: Express.js, MongoDB (Atlas)

 ## Setup and Installation